-Antiparasitic medication is given to anyone in the acute phase to kill the parasites and stop the disease from becoming chronic.
+Antiparasitic medication helps kill the parasites and stop the disease from becoming chronic.
+It’s given to anyone in the acute phase.
 It’s also sometimes given to people in the chronic phase.

-Medications can’t cure the disease after it becomes chronic, but it may slow the progression of the disease and help avoid the life-threatening complications.
+Medications can’t cure the disease after it becomes chronic, but they may slow the progression of the disease and help you avoid life threatening complications.
 People with chronic disease who should be treated are:

-- anyone under 50 who doesn’t have advanced cardiomyopathy
+- anyone under 50 years old who doesn’t have advanced cardiomyopathy

-- live in the southern half of the United States, Central America, Mexico, or South America and have clustered insect bites on your body, especially your face
+- live in Mexico, Central America, South America, or the lower half of the United States, and have clustered insect bites on your body, especially your face

-- are experiencing symptoms that could be due to Chagas disease
+- are experiencing symptoms that could be caused by Chagas disease

 - surround your bed with insecticide-coated netting